pycontribs/jira/docs/examples.rst

 -----------

 Attachments let user add files to issues.
 First you'll need an issue to which the attachment will be uploaded.
-Next, you'll need file itself, that is going to be attachment.
-File could be file-like object or string, representing path on local machine.
-Also you can select final name of the attachment if you don't like original.
+Next, you'll need the file itself that is going to be attachment.
+File could be a file-like object or string, representing path on the local machine.
+You can also modify the final name of the attachment if you don't like original.
 Here are some examples::

     # upload file from `/some/path/attachment.txt`